jarokaz/tpu-gke-sandbox/examples/maxtext/README.md

 ## Run a multi-slice training job

-If you want to run a multi-slice training job you need two TPU slices - a cluster provisioned with two multi-host TPU node pools.
+If you want to run a multi-slice training job you need at least two TPU slices - a cluster provisioned with at least two multi-host TPU node pools.

 Modify the `multi_slice/jobset-spec-patch.yaml` file to reflect your environment:
 - `metadata.name` - a unique job set name.